jaearao/157-Project/README.md

 # Applied Physics 157

-These are my works and projects during our Applied Physics 157 class
+This is our final project for our Applied Physics 157 class